aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/add-and-search-hidden-text/_index.md

 ---
-title: Add And Search Hidden Text
+title: Add And Search Hidden Text In PDF File
-linktitle: Add And Search Hidden Text
+linktitle: Add And Search Hidden Text In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Step-by-step guide to add and search hidden text in a PDF document using Aspose.PDF for .NET.
+description: Step-by-step guide to add and search hidden text in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 20
 url: /net/programming-with-text/add-and-search-hidden-text/
 ---

-In this tutorial, we will walk you through how to add and search hidden text in a PDF document using Aspose.PDF for .NET.
+In this tutorial, we will walk you through how to add and search hidden text in PDF file using Aspose.PDF for .NET.
 Follow these steps to perform this operation easily.

 ## 1. Prerequisites